akoenig/dots/readme.md

 dots_profile_add "source $HOME/aliases"
 ```

 Please note that there is no "remove" equivalent.
-You don't have to worry about removing the written statements. `dots` will do this for you in the `uninstall` step automatically.
+You don't have to worry about removing the written statements. `dots` will do this for you automatically in the `uninstall` step.

 **Important note:** Please make sure that you batch all your statements you want to write to the profile and call this function only once within your `install.sh`.